daniel-schroeder-dev/hacker-news-top-stories/README.md

 - Use of CSS Animations for `LoadingIcon` component's 'bounce' effect.
 - Async/await and Promise.all() to perform multiple `fetch()` requests to the Hacker News API.

+## Demo

+Demo can be seen at [Hacker News Top Stories](https://github.com/daniel-schroeder-dev/hacker-news-top-stories)